shafwar/shafwar/README.md

 I’m a passionate developer from Indonesia with a strong focus on Software Engineering and Frontend Development.
 I’m also expanding into AI & Machine Learning, Cybersecurity, Cloud Computing, and Data Engineering, while continuously building impactful applications with future-driven technologies.

-Beyond coding, I focus on **Problem Solving & System Design** — areas where AI still falls short.
-Designing architectures, understanding business needs, and making strategic decisions are skills I value highly as they define real-world software engineering impact.
+I focus not only on coding, but also on **Problem Solving & System Design** — areas where AI still struggles.
+Understanding business needs, creating solid architectures, and making strategic decisions are skills I constantly sharpen to build impactful solutions.

 Currently developing full-stack apps with **React, Next.js, Node.js**, exploring **Machine Learning & Data Science**, deploying projects with **Railway, Vercel, Docker**, and diving into **Cybersecurity & System Design**.